 Thinking about my five year quota now, with the deadline approaching July 8, it makes more sense to me than ever to leave.
 I won New York City.
 I did, I beat it.
 I came here with nothing, and I survived.
 I’m not any richer than I was when I came here, which to some, might not constitute winning.
 Before I started writing this blog post, I was being kind of mopey about just that — about the fact that five years later I am still struggling to pay my bills every month just like I did when I first moved here.
 But after reflecting on everything, I realized that what I gained in the past five years is impossible to buy: I made a name for myself.

 Now, it’s time to leave.
 I am tired.
 The old rooftop where I used to perch is sealed off with fences and motion detectors, and the view is obscured by luxury condos anyways.
 The Internet Garage moved, and it will never be what it used to be.
 The way this city chews people up and spits them out is almost vulgar, and I am tired of watching it.
 I am tired of struggling to stay on top.
 I can feel my shell beginning to harden, and it’s not a good look for me.
-Plus the fact that I’ve sustained for so long makes me think I could be tossed into any environment and somehow figure stuff out and be OK.
+Plus, the fact that I’ve sustained myself for so long makes me think I could be tossed into any environment and somehow figure stuff out.
 So, I’m going to try that, and hopefully find the same inspiration in new places that I once got from New York.
 I’m going to take my show on the road and keep looking for the things I didn’t find in New York: love, inner peace, financial success.
 I know that life may not ever be easy for me, I think I would die of boredom if it was, but right now I need to find environments that will nurture the skills I’ve been developing.
 I need room to breathe, as anyone who’s ever lived in New York knows, there’s not a whole lot of space here.